xiaolai/regular-investing-in-box/docs/en/README.md

 >No matter what happens, all three roles process it once before passing it on to the driver for a final decision.

-That is to say that you do not take any action after all three roles have processed the situation.
+That is to say that you do not take any action until all three roles have processed the situation.
 This simple, direct, brutal and effective strategy will change the performance of the whole chariot.
 The driver will quickly understand that the both the black horse and the white horse can have incorrect responses.
 The driver will further discover that, after repeated communication between the three roles, the white horse may listen to the driver, and the black horse can develop new and correct intuition.

-The driver starts off as the weakest of the three, and it is only after keeping a cool head can they participate, gain experience, and continuously grow.
+The driver starts off as the weakest of the three, and it is only by keeping a cool head that they can participate, gain experience, and continuously grow.
 As the driver continuously grows, the white horse and the black horse go through countlesss cycles of correction and coordination, and they all end up different than before.
-So when people tell use to "trust our intuition", you know now that your black horse and the black horse of an expert may be completely different.
+So when people tell you to "trust our intuition", you now know that your black horse and the black horse of an expert may be completely different.
 The expert can trust their intuition, but maybe you can't.

 Members of my Regular Investing Practice Group have already experienced this magical process.

-Before they started regularly investing, their black horses were he same as everyone else's, running away whenever the price fell.
+Before they started regularly investing, their black horses were the same as everyone else's, running away whenever the price fell.
 As to why they ran away, they didn't even have time to think about it, or even time to be afraid, because they had already run away.
-This intuition let do the fear and disappointment of the white horse, and the chariot was far away before the driver even knew what had happened.
+This intuition led to the fear and disappointment of the white horse, and the chariot was far away before the driver even knew what had happened.

 After reading books, listening to classes and repeated discussion and thought, the members of the practice group started to exhibit surprising changes.

 When the price fell, the black horse still wanted to run, and the white horse was still afraid, but the driver thought about it and said to the white horse, "No!
 You shouldn't be afraid or disappointed, you should be happy!
 This situation is good for you, because you can buy at cheaper prices."
 The white horse understood that its initial reaction was wrong, so it corrected itself.
 The next time the price fell, the white horse was happy instead of disappointed.
-After several rounds of this, the black horse understood, and it began to change.
-"If the white horse is happy, why should I run?"
+After several rounds of this, the black horse also understood, and it began to change: "If the white horse is happy, why should I run?"
 After each round of successful communication, the driver became more powerful and was able to work more effectively with the horses.

 So now, when the price drops, the members of the group have a completely different response!